RaphielGang/Telegram-Paperplane/README.md

 If you can't have a config.env file, or you missed to type something on `config.env` but then pushed it up, it is also possible to use environment variables.

-**Carfully read this entire guide before cloning so you don't end up getting stuck.
-When followed properly you'll end up with your userbot up and running after following it.**

 #### Running on Heroku:
 1. **Make sure to generate a session file, by running app.py on your local pc before deploying it on Heroku.**